jcarver989/lockbox/Readme.md

 - Decryption includes a HMAC check to ensure your Vault items haven't been tampered with or corrupted
 - Helpers to encode your master vault key as a QR code or base-32 string (looks like an old cd license-key) for easy storage.

-## Is This Safe To Use?

-In theory - yes.
-But theory and reality are often quite different.

-"Safe" also depends on which attack vector(s) you're worried about.
-If all you're worried about is client-side encrypting your data to protect your cloud data - you should be relatively safe.
-But if you're worried about somebody obtaining your device and memory dumping it to obtain your keys - a JavaScript library is **not** the way to go.

-The larger codebase Lockbox was extracted from (Qwill) underwent a 3rd party design & code audit by Cure53 in early 2019, with favorable results.
-That being said, know that this particular codebase has not been directly audited and it has some minor changes from the original codebase (mostly converting Flow => TypeScript).
-Also keep in mind, no system can be guaranteed to be bug free - so proceed at your own risk & get a 3rd party to review your systems if you plan on using this in production.

-### A Note On Encryption Key Generation In Different Runtime Environments

-tweet-nacl](https://github.com/dchest/tweetnacl-js#random-bytes-generation)) attempts to provide a suitable cryptographic random byte generator in both browser and Node runtimes.
-However if you plan on using this in other runtimes, like React Native - you must ensure you configure `tweet-nacl` with a suitable cryptographically secure random byte generator.
-Know that React Native does not provide this out of the box (iOS does however so you can write an RN module to call [`SecRandomCopyBytes`](https://developer.apple.com/documentation/security/1399291-secrandomcopybytes)).

 ## Usage

 ```typescript